Towards Trustworthy Legal AI through LLM Agents and Formal Reasoning: Experiments

 \subsection{RQ3: Robustness Evaluation}

-To evaluate the robustness of different models, we design controlled perturbations in case descriptions and assess their impact on predicted statutes.
-This experiment focuses on general provisions because they are more sensitive to fine-grained changes in factual circumstances (e.g., age of the offender, presence of surrender), while specific provisions are primarily determined by the main offense.
+To evaluate robustness under factual variations, we apply controlled perturbations to case descriptions and examine whether resulting changes in applicable statutes are correctly captured.
+This evaluation focuses on \emph{general provisions}, which are more sensitive to some detailed factual changes (e.g., age or mitigating circumstances).
+Robustness is quantified using \textit{Change Accuracy}: